How to Create a Cash Flow Forecast for a Clothing Business

 As these are costs related to creating and delivering your product to the customer, Cost of Sales scale with your income.
 Therefore, the more money you make, the more costs you have to pay to keep up with demand!

 Creating a cash flow forecast for your clothing business.

 So far in this article, we’ve covered the importance of creating a cash flow forecast, how long it should be and what it should contain.
 Now, all that is left to do is create one!

 In this section, I’m going to be creating a cash flow forecast from scratch using Brixx!
-If you’d like to follow along, you can start a free trial, or you can download our free Cash Flow Template for Excel and Google sheets.
+If you’d like to follow along, you can start a sign up for free, or you can download our free cash forecasting template.

 Let’s get started!